Krios14/anime-normalization/README.md

 # anime-normalization
-normalization of the anime table
+normalization of the anime table  from https://www.kaggle.com/CooperUnion/anime-recommendations-database